grafana/loki/docs/sources/shared/configuration.md

 # CLI flag: -store.max-parallel-get-chunk
 [max_parallel_get_chunk: <int> | default = 150]

-# Enable the thanos.io/objstore to be the backend for object storage
+# Enables the use of thanos-io/objstore clients for connecting to object
+# storage.
+When set to true, the configuration inside
+# `storage_config.object_store` or `common.storage.object_store` block takes
+# effect.
 # CLI flag: -use-thanos-objstore
 [use_thanos_objstore: <boolean> | default = false]

-object_store:
-  # The gcs_storage_backend block configures the connection to Google Cloud
+# The object_store block configures the connection to object storage backends
-  # Storage object storage backend.
-  [gcs: <gcs_storage_backend>]

-  # Prefix for all objects stored in the backend storage.
-For simplicity, it may
-  # only contain digits and English alphabet letters.
-  # CLI flag: -object-store.storage-prefix
-  [storage_prefix: <string> | default = ""]
+# using thanos-io/objstore clients.
+This will become the default way of
+# configuring object store clients in future releases.
+Currently this is opt-in
+# and takes effect only when `-use-thanos-objstore` is set to true.
+[object_store: <object_store>]

 # The maximum number of chunks to fetch per batch.
 # CLI flag: -store.max-chunk-batch-size